 VLC Codecs and DVD Playback on Ubuntu

-VLC on Ubuntu already includes support for most common audio and video formats, so you generally do not need a separate “codec pack” as you might on Windows.
-If playback still fails, launch VLC from a terminal first to read the actual error and confirm you are troubleshooting the same package source (APT, Snap, or Flatpak) that is installed.
+VLC on Ubuntu already handles most common audio and video formats, including MP4 files that use H.264 and AAC, so you usually do not need a separate codec pack.
+If playback still fails, launch VLC from a terminal first to read the actual error and confirm you are troubleshooting the same package source that is installed.

-For encrypted DVD playback, VLC may require additional DVD libraries that are not enabled by default for legal/licensing reasons in some regions.
-On Ubuntu, this usually means installing the libdvd-pkg package (which handles libdvdcss setup where permitted) before testing DVD playback again.
+For encrypted DVD playback, VLC may require additional DVD libraries that are not enabled by default for legal or licensing reasons in some regions.
+On Ubuntu, this usually means installing libdvd-pkg from Multiverse, then letting it configure libdvdcss where permitted.

 Manage VLC Media Player on Ubuntu